 - Additional information

-Tyrannosaurus-Rex 1:9 Skull Replica is 1:9 Scale.
+Tyrannosaurus-Rex Skull 1:9 Replica measueres 7.9 inches.
 Tyrannosaurus-Rex 1:9 Skull Replica is museum quality polyurethane resin cast.
 Made in USA.
-Our percise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+2-part skull (separate cranium and jaw).
+Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Some experts have suggested the dinosaur was primarily a scavenger.
 The question of whether Tyrannosaurus was an apex predator or a pure scavenger was among the longest debates in paleontology.
 Most paleontologists today accept that Tyrannosaurus-rex was both an active predator and a scavenger.

 More than fifty major specimens of Tyrannosaurus-rex have been identified, some of which are nearly complete skeletons.
 Soft tissue and proteins have been reported in at least one of these specimens.

 The abundance of fossil material has allowed significant research into many aspects of its biology, including its life history and biomechanics.
 The feeding habits, physiology and potential speed of Tyrannosaurus-rex are a few subjects of debate.

 Its taxonomy is also controversial, as some scientists consider Tarbosaurus bataar from Asia to be a second Tyrannosaurus species while others maintain Tarbosaurus is a separate genus.
 Several other genera of North American tyrannosaurids have also been synonymized with Tyrannosaurus.